tomthornt0n/lucerna_old/README.md

 ## to do:
 * Sound
 * Font rendering
-* UI system
+* UI
 * Serialisation
 * Documentation
 ---
-*uses variadic macros and `stdint.h`, so not really c89.
+*uses variadic macros, so not really c89.